The City’s annual financial cycle includes the following elements:

 The City Board reviews the status of the budget preparation process.
 Also on the City Board’s agenda in August are the budget proposal’s framework and the guidelines for preparing the budget proposal.

-Additionally, the second of three follow-up reports on the City and its group companies is completed in August.
+Additionally, the second of three follow-up reports on the City of Helsinki and the companies of the Helsinki City Groupis completed in August.

 The preparation of a budget proposal for the next year continues.

 The City committees complete their budget proposals in September, for the most part.

 The budget proposal for the next year is published in October or in November.

 The last of three follow-up reports on the City of Helsinki and the companies of the Hesinki City Group is also completed in October.